TheBanthaFodder/Cyclist-Community/README.md

 * Integration of Strategy and Observer design patterns
 * A working implementation of core system functionality
 * Alignment with system requirements and design principles

+The system is functional, modular, and structured for further extension.